-This recipe for lemon bars made me think back to YEARS ago when our girls were in high school and I was perpetually in a rush.
+This recipe for lemon bars made me think back to YEARS ago when our girls were in high school.
+I was a working mom and perpetually in a rush.
 I started baking what I called “idiot cookies.”
-(Thanks to Peg Bracken’s naughty influence in her “I Hate to Cook” cookbook.)
-I know it’s completely politically incorrect today, but that was then and this is now.
-(It was the naughty 90’s, after all.)
-I’ve changed my ways and now I call them Desperation Cookies!
-Raise your hand if you’re still in a rush!
-I mean who isn’t?
+(Credit to Peg Bracken’s snarky humor in her “I Hate to Cook” cookbook.)

 Here is how these lemon bars came about.
 One cold November night, I remembered my old cake mix cookie trick and wrote about it here.
 The recipe has been shared and shared.
 That tells me we all live in a state of constant hurry.

 When You Are Too Lazy To Make Cookies

 Make bars!
 Don’t get me wrong!
 Desperation cookies are fantastic.
 I’ve made dozens and dozens to share at our grandkids’ ball games, potlucks, and family meals.

 But then one night, I was bone tired and totally done dealing.
 Even “idiot cookies” were too much for me to face.

 I couldn’t muster the gumption to shape the dough into 36 balls.
 So, I just patted the dough into a bar pan.
 Guess what?
 It worked great!